 The CBLC regularly hosts authors, poets, and other programs throughout the year, and we hope you can join us!
 Recent favorites include workshops with poet and friend of the CBLC Adrian Matejka, African American Genealogy, Reparations 101, Readings of Frederick Douglass, and more.
 Check back here for updates or contact us if you have an idea for a CBLC program or partnership.

 The Annual Indy Book Fest and Juneteenth Celebration offers a glimpse of the African American experience through arts, literature, and storytelling.
 We bring together poets, visual artists, storytellers, musicians, and book clubs to emphasize cultural literacy.
-In 2022 we were excited and honored to partner with the YMCA's Monster Meeting to welcome via video, Professor Annette Gordon-Reed, author of the Pulitzer Prize winning The Hemingses of Monticello: an American Family and On Juneteenth.
-We will share details about our 2023 Juneteenth Celebration when we know them.
+This year's author presentation is called Afrofuturism: A Glimpse into the Black Future.
+For more detail see our calendar of events.

 Hoosiers Reading Frederick Douglass Together